ChibaYuki347/azure-ai-agent-workshop/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/ChibaYuki347/azure-ai-agent-workshop)

+🧪 **Tested & Verified**: All Python samples have been tested and verified to work correctly.

 1. Click the **"Open in GitHub Codespaces"** button above
 2. Wait for the environment to set up (2-3 minutes)
 3. All dependencies will be automatically installed